 kubectl create ns cq-sensor

-Create a secret to access the Cequence images.
-Replace <registry_username>
+- Run the following command to create a secret to access the Cequence images.

 kubectl create secret docker-registry regcred \